jar-jar-binks-comits/jar-jar-binks-comits/README.md

 ### 🧠 Research Territory

 My work lives at the intersection of computational auditory neuroscience, natural language processing, computational linguistics, neurolinguistics, and psycholinguistics.
 I'm fascinated by how the brain processes sound and meaning — investigating everything from olivocochlear efferent systems to the neural architectures that parse linguistic structure.
-My research combines signal processing, machine learning, and cognitive modeling to understand how auditory and linguistic information is encoded, transmitted, and decoded in the nervous system.
+My research combines signal processing, machine learning, and cognitive modelling to understand how auditory and linguistic information is encoded, transmitted, and decoded in the nervous system.

 </td>
 <td width="50%" valign="top">